adigangsta/homless_shelter_optimization/README.md

 # homless_shelter_optimization
-Linear Optimization of homeless population allocated to transitional/emergency housing in the city of Montreal

 Nations all around the world encounter various social, economic, political, and security issues that leave governments no choice but to step in and take action.
 In Montreal, homelessness has been a major concern over the past couple of years and continues to be so at